Qatar hosts summit in response to Israeli strike on Hamas in Doha, seeking to restrain such attacks

 “Considering the deep tensions between the Gulf states and other regional actors, assembling the summit in less than a week, especially given its scale, is a notable achievement that underscores a shared sense of urgency in the region,” the New York-based Soufan Center said.
 “The key question is whether ... (the summit will) signal a shift toward more consequential measures against Israel, including diplomatic downgrades, targeted economic actions and restrictions on airspace and access.”

+Qatar’s ruling emir opened the summit by accusing Israel of not caring about its hostages held in Gaza and instead only working to ”ensure Gaza is no longer livable.”
+Israel has said the goals of its war include bringing all the hostages back and defeating Hamas.

+“If Israel wishes to assassinate the Hamas leaders, why then engage in negotiations?”
+Sheikh Tamim bin Hamad Al Thani asked.
+“If you wish to insist on the liberation of hostages, why then do they assassinate all negotiators?”

-The attack on Hamas leaders came as Qatar serves as a key mediator in an effort to reach a ceasefire in the war, something Doha insisted it will continue to do.
+The speech was unusually fiery for the 45-year-old ruler of Qatar, which has served as key mediator in an effort to reach a ceasefire in the war.

+“There is no room to deal with such a party that’s cowardly and treacherous,” he added.
+“Those who work consistently to assassinate the party in these negotiations will certainly do everything to ensure the failure of these negotiations.
+When they claim that they seek the liberation of hostages, that’s a mere lie.”

+Sheikh Tamim also denounced Israel over what he called the “genocide” it is committing in Gaza.
+Israel vehemently denies it is committing genocide.
+It says Hamas is prolonging the war by not surrendering and releasing the hostages.

 A variety of regional leaders attended the summit, including Saudi Crown Prince Mohammed bin Salman, Turkish President Recep Tayyip Erdogan, Egyptian President Abdel-Fattah el-Sissi and Syria’s interim president, Ahmad al-Sharaa.

-Note: This story has been corrected to remove an extra “is” in the quote from Qatar’s ruling emir.